nmwsharp/polyscope-docs/py/source/structures/surface_mesh/basics.md

 ### Options

+Options control the appearance of the mesh.
+Note that these options can also be passed as keyword arguments to the initial `register_surface_mesh()`, as noted above.

 **Parameter** | **Meaning** | **Getter** | **Setter** | **Persistent?**
 --- | --- | --- | --- | ---